Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 See Rom 8:29, where the Father's purpose is that the believer be "conformed to the image {GK=eikon} of His Son."
 The Son is the image of the invisible God (v.15), for the Fullness dwells in Him.
 Believers are conformed to the image of the Son, as the Fullness of Christ dwells in those who are 'in Him.'
 Joh 1:16; Eph 1:22,23; 3:19

-If ye continue in the faith grounded and settled, and be not moved away from the hope of the gospel...-
+and be not moved away from the hope of the gospel...-

-Here is Paul's great concern, in this epistle: that believers would fully understand the fullness of the hope which they have received in Christ (v.3-5,9-10), and continue steadfastly standing on that hope, lest they move away from Christ in pursuit of empty human philosophies.
+Here is Paul's great concern, in this epistle: that believers would fully understand the fullness of the hope which they have received in Christ (v.3-5,9-10), and therefore, continue steadfastly standing on that hope, lest they move away from Christ in pursuit of empty human philosophies.

 This verse does not call into question the eternal security of true believers.
 It is the Lord who keeps His own from falling away (Joh 10:27-30).
 Yet, His people are set apart from the world, through the Word of God, which they have received (Joh 17:14-17).
 Those whose lives rest securely upon the foundation of God's truth, will not depart from it.